goriana/TP2/readme.md

 - click on Articles menu

 For getting to a single article section you can
-- tape http://localhost:8000/id  the id will be the number of the article that you eant to consult
+- tape http://localhost:8000/id  the id will be the number of the article that you want to consult
 - click on one of the articles displayed at the Homepage

 For getting to the contact section you can